 At first glance, these data may be discouraging and reflect the need for stronger efforts to educate voters about the availability and benefits of OVR.
 There are, however, some caveats to these results that prompt the need for further study:

 - Some respondents prefer the paper form.
-While over 50 percent of respondents answered that they would prefer to use OVR, about 35 percent indicated that they preferred a paper form.
+While 49 percent of respondents answered that they would prefer to use OVR, 35 percent indicated that they preferred a paper form.
 It is unclear whether those answers reflect a lack of trust in using OVR or were motivated by some other reasons.
 However, these data make it clear that states should not completely phase out paper—at least, not while a significant number of people prefer paper or lack access to the Internet.

 - Some respondents may have been registered at DMV.
 Even though the CCES does not ask about the manner in which respondents registered to vote, we assume that some may have registered through their state department of motor vehicles (DMV).
 Data from the United States Election Assistance Commission shows that, between 2014 and 2016, election officials received 33 percent of registrations from DMVs, which is the largest single source of registration applications compared to in person (12 percent), by mail (17 percent), online (17 percent), and other sources (15 percent).